zubinchopra/portaldocs/portal-sdk/generated/top-extensions-style.md

 }
 ```

-CSS files can then be referenced from any PDL file, inside of the `Definition` element, as in the  sample located at `<dir>\Client\V1\Parts\Custom\CustomParts.pdl`.
+CSS files can then be referenced from any PDL file inside  the `Definition` element, as in the  sample located at `<dir>\Client\V1\Parts\Custom\CustomParts.pdl`.
 This code is also included in the following example.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>